Engee documentation

 Details

-The filtering order specified as a positive integer.
-For an IIR filter, it is not recommended to use a filtering order higher than 13 due to numerical instability.
-In such cases, the function displays a warning.
+The filtering order is specified as a positive integer.
+It is not recommended to use the higher filtering order for the IIR filter.
+13 due to numerical instability.
+In such cases, the function outputs a warning.

 Data types